LAHTeR/htr-quality-classifier/README.md

 ## Software Architecture

-This diagram shows the software architecture of the `text_quality` package.
+This diagram shows the class design of the `text_quality` package.

 ![Software architecture](classes_text_quality.svg)